The best BMO credit cards in Canada for 2023

 At a glance: If you’re on a student budget and looking to build a credit history, this may be the right card for you.
 This variant of the BMO CashBack Mastercard earns substantial rewards for groceries, netting you 3% cash back in that category.
 You’ll also earn 1% on recurring bill payments and 0.5% on everything else.
 The one downside is that, as with many no-fee cards, this card is light on perks— but it does offer standard purchase protection and extended warranty.

-- Earn rate: Earn 3% cash back on grocery purchases, 1% cash back on recurring bill payments and 0.5% cash back on everything else
+• Earn rates: 3% cash back on groceries (on the first $500 per month), 1% on recurring bills and 0.5% on everything else

 Pros